Reaching Out to Help Others

 Make an impact while fulfilling the Jewish value of “Tikkun Olam,” or repairing the world!

-Coordinated in part by high school Senior Interns, our team of amazing volunteers will work to renovate and improve Lifebridge and Plummer House for Boys in Salem, MA.
+Coordinated in part by student leaders, our team of amazing volunteers will work to renovate and improve Lifebridge and Plummer House for Boys in Salem, MA.
 Past projects have included gardening and beautifying grounds, creating mosaics, building benches and play structures, spring cleanup and painting giant playground scrabble boards.

 Learn more about our annual day of service